-- SAP and Oracle have giant support margins that they hide from customers.
+- SAP and Oracle have large support margins that they hide from customers.

 - This support margin is the secret to understanding the revenue model of these two vendors.

-The SAP and Oracle revenue model is highly based upon support.
-SAP and Oracle have extremely similar support strategies and revenues models.
+The SAP and Oracle revenue model is highly based on support.
+SAP and Oracle have remarkably similar support strategies and revenues models.

 - Both companies have roughly a 90% margin on their support.